carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 ~~~
 {: .output}

-Use the scp protocol in order to see the venn diagram
+Download the Venn diagram to your local machine to be able to see it.
 ~~~
 $ scp user@bioinformatica.matmor.unam.mx:~/gm_workshop/results/pangenome/get_homologues/alg_intersection/*.svg .
 ~~~